-The Top 6 Brain Health Supplements To Overcome Brain Fog + Improve Cognitive Function
+The 6 Best Supplements To Support Optimal Brain Health + Cognitive Function

 If you’re a health-conscious person, I’d bet my savings that you spend a good portion of your time thinking about your physical health.
 You probably drink smoothies, hydrate, exercise, and moisturize all with the goal of optimizing your physical health.

-But the next question is: Is there anything you can do to support your brain health, especially during times of chronic stress when it suffers?
+But the next question is: How do you get rid of brain fog?
+Is there anything you can do to support your brain health, especially during times of chronic stress when it suffers?
 I coach my patients all the time on optimizing brain health through a combination of diet and lifestyle changes.
 In my book Intuitive Fasting, I have a whole section on why time-restricted feeding can help optimize brain health and may even prevent brain-related diseases from cropping up in your future.

 ARTICLE CONTINUES BELOW